TINTIN AND MISCHIEF

 The grim setting of Maledictio Existentiae is offset by a grim comedy ranging from slapstick, irony, and Gallows Humor.

-Herge's "The Adventures of Tintin" had such humor in droves, be it Captain Haddock's drunken antics, or Tintin's plans going pearshaped in comedic fashion.
+Herge's "The Adventures of Tintin" had such humor in droves, be it Captain Haddock's drunken antics, or Tintin's plans going pear shaped in comedic fashion.

-However, one core theme that Lovecraft was descidedly against including in his works was the idea of hope.
+However, one core theme that Lovecraft was decidedly against including in his works was the idea of hope.
 At least, hopes not perverted by dark magics or the influences of monstrous forces.
 This reflected his dark perception of reality and the cruelty that he had faced in his life.
 I can't say I entirely understand the man, but I seek to spin some small silver linings in such a grimdark setting as this.

-After all.
-Why struggle in a miasma of rain and anguish if you cannot see a silver lining within the heart of the storm?
+After all, Why struggle in a miasma of rain and anguish if you cannot see a silver lining within the heart of the storm?

 LOVECRAFTIAN HORROR